replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 Make sure to update your environment variables to interact with this application.
 See [Get Started -> Steps 1 and 2](https://github.com/replicatedhq/kots-field-labs/blob/main/labs/lab00-hello-world/README.md)

-`REPLICATED_APP` should be set to the app slug from the Settings page.
-You should have received your App Name ahead of time.
+`REPLICATED_APP` should be set to the app slug from the Settings page. ahead of time.

 <p align="center"><img src="img/application-slug.png" alt="Application Slug" width="600" margin=auto/></img></p>